khanmjk/altsoftwareplanning/docs/coding-agent-contract.md

 - [ ] No defensive coding for internal functions
 - [ ] No `window.*` assignments (unless in main.js)
 - [ ] No inline HTML templates
+- [ ] No HTML template files or TemplateLoader usage
 - [ ] No cross-view updates
 - [ ] Module-level state encapsulated in class
 - [ ] CSS uses theme variables (see theming rule below)